derrinbright/A-Multi-Modal-Genomic-Analysis-of-Beta-Lactam-Resistance-Mechanisms-in-Clinical-E.-coli-Isolates/README.md

 * **Conclusion and Implications**

   * Resistance is **multi-factorial**, involving:
-    * The PBP3 insertion mutation altering beta-lactam binding.
+    * The PBP3 insertion mutation alters beta-lactam binding.
     * Several potent beta-lactamase enzymes.
     * Efflux pump systems enhancing multidrug resistance.
   * PBP3 insertion is a critical factor in aztreonam-avibactam resistance.
-  * Highlights the urgent need for continued genomic surveillance in clinical setups.
+  * Highlights the urgent need for continued genomic surveillance in clinical settings.
   * Standard beta-lactam treatments may fail; alternate therapies should be explored.
   * Demonstrates the strength of genomics and bioinformatics in antibiotic resistance research.